Country Joe and the Fish: Lineup changes and Woodstock (1969–1970)

-However, when McDonald reassembled the band for a last-minute scheduling at the Woodstock Festival, another personnel change resulted in the group's final lineup, which included recruits Mark Kapner on keyboards, Doug Metzner on bass, and Greg Dewey on drums.
+However, when McDonald reassembled the band for a last-minute scheduling at the Woodstock Festival, another personnel change resulted in the group's final lineup, which included recruits Mark Kapner on keyboards, Doug Metzner on bass, and Greg "Duke" Dewey, formerly of Mad River, on drums.
 Among the festival's most memorable moments was McDonald's unexpected solo performance on August 16, 1969, which included "The Fuck Cheer" as a finale.
 The audience receptively responded by chanting along with McDonald.
 McDonald's rendition of "The Fuck Cheer" propelled the song into the mainstream culture in the U.S., and was featured on the Woodstock film, which was released on March 26, 1970.
 Radio stations regularly played both versions of the cheer, though the opposition to "The Fuck Cheer" limited its exposure to underground stations.

 In December 1969, McDonald began his own career outside the band, releasing cover versions of Guthrie-penned songs on Thinking of Woody Guthrie, and country standards on Tonight I'm Singing Just For You.
-All the while, the group looked to capitalize on the momentum from Woodstock and their appearance in the film, Zachariah, by releasing their fifth album, CJ Fish, in May 1970.
+All the while, the group looked to capitalize on the momentum from Woodstock and their appearance in the films, Zachariah, and Gas-s-s-s, by releasing their fifth album, CJ Fish, in May 1970.
 The album was a moderate success, reaching number 111 nationally.
 However the band members lacked the motivation for touring and recording, which led to their disbandment in mid-1970.

 Aftermath and reunions

 McDonald pursued his solo recording career, which spans over 30 albums and remained an active anti-war campaigner.
 He also appeared in every Woodstock reunion festival since 1979.
 Melton performed solo as well, under the moniker "The Fish" and later became a member of the Bay Area supergroup, Dinosaurs, in the 1980s.
 Since 1982, Melton was able to practice law in California and became a Public Defender of Yolo County, California until his retirement in June 2009.
 Country Joe and the Fish members sporadically reconvene, most notably when the classic 1967 lineup recorded Reunion in 1977.
 The lineup, except Melton, came together again as the Country Joe Band in 2004.
 In the same year, the group resumed touring, released the Barthol-penned single, "Cakewalk to Baghdad", and the live album Live in Berkeley.
 Though the Country Joe Band disbanded in 2006, some of the members still occasionally tour together.

 Hirsh died on August 17, 2021, at age 81.
 Barthol died on February 20, 2023, at age 75.

+McDonald died on March 7, 2026, at age 84.